obensource/select-branch/README.md

 __A handy CLI tool for quickly checking out a local git branch.__

-This exists so you don't have to keep copying & pasting the name of the branch you'd like to checkout when running $`git branch`.
+This exists so you don't have to keep copying & pasting the name of the branch you'd like to checkout when running $`git branch`

 ### Installation
 Run $`npm install -g select-branch`